Azure/arc_jumpstart_docs/docs/azure_jumpstart_hcibox/RB/_index.md

 linkTitle: "VM Management"
 weight: 7
 ---

-## Virtual machine provisioning with Azure Arc
+# Virtual machine provisioning with Azure Arc in your HCIBox

 Azure Stack HCI supports [VM provisioning the Azure portal](https://learn.microsoft.com/azure-stack/hci/manage/manage-arc-virtual-machines).
 Like all Azure Stack HCI clusters, the HCIBox cluster comes preconfigured with the components needed for VM management through Azure portal.
 Follow this guide to configure a basic VM from a marketplace image.